dbcfd/Async.cpp/README.md

 ## Testing Instructions ##
 If flag BUILD_TESTS is enabled, google test based tests will be created for Tasks and Async.
 Alternative, RUN_TESTS project can be run.

+## Gotchas ##
+Each async function returns an AsyncResult.
+When combining multiple async functions (see TestOverload.cpp), you should not wait on the results of other async functions.
+AsyncResult's should always be moved into the callback, and async functions should never call check();

-## Known Issues ##
+## Known Issues
  * A large number of tasks which retain threads waiting for other threads to complete may cause a deadlock.
-  * Issue related to any thread pooling/event looping system (both Manager and AsioManager)
+  * Issue related to any thread pooling/event looping system
-  * When possible, your tasks should not block, and instead return a std::future<AsyncResult<T>>.
+  * When possible, your tasks should not block, and instead invoke the callback using an AsyncResult
-  * The design accommodates for this behavior
-  * Manager and AsioManager have been tested against behavior similar to this, and it is not seen